Heepie/CampusNavigation/README.md

 # CampusNavigation

 This app is the test app.
-So we did NOT upload in app store.
+So we did NOT upload in the android app store.

 ## 1. Why did we kick-off this project?
 When we arrived at India, we was surprised by campus size in India.